False breakouts frustrate many new traders. Pros know they are a part of trading and a huge opportunity. Here’s how to use them to your advantage.

 Using False Breakouts to Confirm Trade Ideas

 My favorite trades are when there is a really small false breakout in the opposite direction I want to go.
 For example, I want to go long, usually during an uptrend, on a consolidation breakout to the upside.
-The price drops below the consolidation (I’m not in this trade because I’m waiting to go long on a breakout to the upside) and then rallies above the top of the consolidation.
+The price drops below the consolidation (I’m not in the trade yet because I’m waiting to go long on a breakout to the upside) and then rallies above the top of the consolidation.
+I enter when the price moves above the consolidation.
 These trades have a slightly better chance of working out because the price already tried to go lower and couldn’t.
 I have more conviction that the price will rise as expected (relative to if there was no false downside breakout).
 This is especially powerful during a trend.

 False breakouts aren’t always at major levels.
 As discussed above, a false breakout can occur on a consolidation.
 It can also occur near a recent swing high or low during a trend.